Max-infinitely divisible models and inference for spatial extremes: Modeling

-For $\beta=0$, we interpret $\kappa_{\gamma}^{[1]}$ and $\kappa_{\gamma}^{[2]}$ as the limits as $\beta\downarrow 0$, giving $\kappa_{\gamma}^{[1]}([r,\infty))=r^{-1}$ and $\kappa_{\gamma}^{[2]}([r,\infty))=r^{-\alpha}$, $r>0$.
-For each model $k=1,2$, $\kappa_{\gamma}^{[k]}$ is a well-defined measure that is Weibull-tailed when $\beta>0$ and that ensures $\kappa_{\gamma}^{[k]}([0,\infty))=\infty$, leading to an infinite number of Poisson points in \eqref{eq:msgen}.
-With $\kappa_{\gamma}^{[1]}$, we retrieve the max-stable construction \eqref{eq:ms} with unit Fr\'echet margins when $\alpha=0$ or when $\beta=0$, provided $\E[\max\{W(s),0\}]=1$.
-With $\kappa_{\gamma}^{[2]}$, we also get a max-stable model when $\beta=0$, albeit possessing $\alpha$-Fr\'echet marginal distributions.
+For $\beta=0$, we interpret $\kappa_{\bm \gamma}^{[1]}$ and $\kappa_{\bm \gamma}^{[2]}$ as the limits as $\beta\downarrow 0$, giving $\kappa_{\bm \gamma}^{[1]}([r,\infty))=r^{-1}$ and $\kappa_{\bm \gamma}^{[2]}([r,\infty))=r^{-\alpha}$, $r>0$.
+For each model $k=1,2$, $\kappa_{\bm \gamma}^{[k]}$ is a well-defined measure that is Weibull-tailed when $\beta>0$ and that ensures $\kappa_{\bm \gamma}^{[k]}([0,\infty))=\infty$, leading to an infinite number of Poisson points in \eqref{eq:msgen}.
+With $\kappa_{\bm \gamma}^{[1]}$, we retrieve the max-stable construction \eqref{eq:ms} with unit Fr\'echet margins when $\alpha=0$ or when $\beta=0$, provided $\E[\max\{W(\bm s),0\}]=1$.
+With $\kappa_{\bm \gamma}^{[2]}$, we also get a max-stable model when $\beta=0$, albeit possessing $\alpha$-Fr\'echet marginal distributions.

-Specifically, when the process $W(s)$ in \eqref{eq:msgen} is chosen to be a standard Gaussian process, the resulting exponent measures $\Lambda_{\gamma}^{[k]}$ ($k=1,2$) are well-defined Radon measures without any mass at points with component $+\infty$; see Proposition~\ref{prop:welldef} in the Supplementary Material.
-Then, the max-stable extremal-$t$ process with $\alpha>0$ degrees of freedom arises from $\kappa_{\gamma}^{[2]}$ when $\beta=0$ \citep{op2013}.
-By fixing $\alpha=1$ in $\kappa_{\gamma}^{[2]}$, we obtain a more parsimonious model that corresponds to the max-stable Schlather process \citep{Schlather:2002} when $\beta=0$:
+More specifically, when the process $W(\bm s)$ in \eqref{eq:msgen} is chosen to be a standard Gaussian process, the resulting exponent measures $\Lambda_{\bm \gamma}^{[k]}$ ($k=1,2$) are well-defined Radon measures without any mass at points with component $+\infty$; see Proposition~1 in the Supplementary Material.
+Then, the max-stable extremal-$t$ process with $\alpha>0$ degrees of freedom arises from $\kappa_{\bm \gamma}^{[2]}$ when $\beta=0$ \citep{op2013}. {Therefore, similarly to the finite measure model in \eqref{eq:finitemeasuremodel} based on the Student-$t$ distribution $H$, we here remain in the ``neighborhood'' of the popular extremal-$t$ max-stable model, which is obtained as a special case on the boundary of the parameter space.
+Furthermore, by} fixing $\alpha=1$ in $\kappa_{\bm \gamma}^{[2]}$, we obtain a more parsimonious model that corresponds to the max-stable Schlather process \citep{Schlather:2002} when $\beta=0$: